krovs/oscp-writeups/docs/PWK Challenges/secura.md

 ![](assets/Pasted%20image%2020250211234455.png)

-And we get a shell
+And we get a shell.

 ![](assets/Pasted%20image%2020250211234422.png)

 ### Post Exploitation

-We transfer winPEAS and adPEAS to the host using a python server and then iwr.
+We transfer winPEAS and adPEAS to the host using a Python server and then `iwr`.

 ![](assets/Pasted%20image%2020250212000051.png)

 ![](assets/Pasted%20image%2020250212000127.png)

-To execute the script we need to bypass powershell protection with
+To execute the script, we need to bypass PowerShell protection with:

 ```bash
 powershell -ep bypass